FriendsOfSymfony/FOSElasticaBundle/doc/setup.md

             index_name: app_%kernel.environment%
 ```

-In this case, the service `fos_elastica.index.app` will relate to an ElasticSearch index
+In this case, the service `fos_elastica.index.app` will relate to an Elasticsearch index
 that varies depending on your kernel's environment.
 For example, in dev it will relate to
 `app_dev`.